 EMBA Learning Goals

-We look forward to welcoming you at Sasin.
+We look forward to welcoming you to Sasin.